nRF Machine Learning

 led_state_def.hfile located in the application configuration directory.
 The common LED effects are used to represent the machine learning results and the simulated sensor signal.

-The module controls switching between running the machine learning model and forwarding the data.
+The module controls Application mode.
+It switches between running the machine learning model and forwarding the data.
 The change is triggered by a long press of the button defined in the module’s configuration.

 The module controls parameters of the generated simulated sensor signal.
 It switches between predefined sets of parameters for the simulated signal.
 The parameters of the generated signals are defined by the